osmocom/osmo-sysmon/README.md

-omso-sysmon - Osmocom system monitor
+osmo-sysmon - Osmocom system monitor
 ====================================

 This repository contains code that aggregates various pieces of